MathiasReichardt/FamBoo/readme.md

 - Gallery bug: clicking on a image behind while large view is shown breaks the zoom in
 - make keywords and author searchable
 - add date from front matter to pages
-- build docker image with theme inside (and use path to style and js of official theme not a copy)